AbdullahTas123/tic-tac-toe-react/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## Image From the Tic Tac Toe Game
+## Image From the Tic-Tac-Toe Game

 ![tictactoe](public/tictactoe.jpg)